Gemba/skyscraper/docs/CONFIGINI.md

 ---

-#### searchBaseName
+#### searchStem

-Enable this option to use the basename of the file when searching by title.
+Force searching by filename stem when using Screenscraper for the extensions provided.
+Usually Screenscraper uses a set of parameters derived from the gamefile (e.g., size, checksums, ...) instead of the game filename.
+When enabling this option you can instruct Skyscraper to query the Screenscraper site by the game filename, more precisly by the stem of the filename.
+The provided extension(s) must be a subset of the configured extensions for a platform.
+If you want to enable this option for all extensions for a platform then use the keyword `'all'`.
+Alternatively you can use the command line alias option `--searchstem-all`.
+In the rare case, if you are deliberatly using the extension `*.all` for your game files, do use `'.all'` or `'*.all'` to signal Skyscraper to use this extension instead the whole set of extensions.

 !!! note

-     Only applies to screenscraper queries.
+     Only applies to Screenscraper queries.

 Default value: unset
 Allowed in sections: `[main]`, `[<PLATFORM>]`

 ---